meteorhacks/meteord/README.md

     meteorhacks/meteord
 ~~~

-With this, MeteorD expects your tar ball version of the bundle to be exists in `/bundle` volume.
-It should be build for `os.linux.x86_64`.
-This is how you can do it:
+With this method, MeteorD looks for the tarball version of the meteor bundle.
+So, you should build the meteor bundle for `os.linux.x86_64` and put it inside the `/bundle` volume.
+This is how you can build a meteor bundle.

 ~~~shell
 meteor build --architecture=os.linux.x86_64 ./